General-Mudkip/my-site/src/pages/ramblings/posts/quotes.md

 <br>

 "An idiot admires complexity, a genius admires simplicity.
 A physicist tries to make it simple.
-Anyway, an idiot, anything more complicated it is, the more he will admire it.
+Anyway, an idiot, anything the more complicated it is, the more he will admire it.
 If you make something so clusterfucked he can't understand it, he's gonna think you're a god."
 <br>- Terry Davis

 <br>